- Published on

 Size: 4 bytes or 1 byte

-A boolean is actually 1 byte.
-But alignment may cause 4 bytes to be used on a 32-bit platform or 8 bytes on a 64-bit platform.
-This old trick comes from the observation that allocated memory takes up at least 4 or 8 bytes, and are aligned in the way that the least significant bit or three will be zero.
+, but alignment may cause 4 bytes to be used on a 32-bit platform or 8 bytes on a 64-bit platform.
+This old trick comes from the observation that allocated memory takes up at least 4 or 8 bytes and is aligned in such a way that the least significant bit or three bits will be zero.